MrRancy/lab-app-integration-guide/README.md

 >
 > Message with "@type": "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/connections/1.0/response-sent" means that LabApp and end user’s Travel Pass app have established a secure and encrypted communication channel.
 >
-> You will be able to use "myDID": "7tQVqSUNUT5YHBSzB58vtX" to identify response with a session on your front end
+> You will be able to use "myDID": "7tQVqSUNUT5YHBSzB58vtX" to identify response with a session on your front end.

 ```json
 {